 The Mahra are an endogamous tribe, which means that they only marry within a small social circle.
 They are also generally monogamous (one wife, one husband).
 In the past, marriages were arranged, but, increasingly, individual choice is becoming acceptable.
 Children are seen as the family's greatest asset.
 They receive inheritances patrilineally (inheritances are passed down through the males).
 In this system, boys inherit more than girls.
 The value of young girls is seen in their ability to have children and bond families through marriage.

 Despite the teachings of Islam, traditions that uphold different social classes still persist.
 The manner of dress has become one of the distinguishing factors of class.
 Women wear veils both when they are in town and at home.
 When boys become men, they change their headgear and begin wearing daggers.

 Being Muslims, the Mahra follow the teachings of the prophet Mohammed.
 They believe that the only way to God is through following the teachings of their holy book, the Koran.
 Their Muslim religion is a religion of works based on these five "pillars" of faith: (1) A Muslim must affirm that "there is no god but Allah and Mohammed is his prophet."
 (2) Five times a day he must pray while facing Mecca.
-(3) He must give alms generously.
+(3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to go on a pilgrimage to Mecca at least once in his life.